Skip to main content

 3. To delete the template and no longer use it for the assignment, select Delete Template.

 Why can’t I delete my assignment template?
 An assignment template can not be deleted if student submissions have been uploaded.
-If, for example, the assignment template does not match the assignment submissions that are used in the Scans and Submissions steps, we recommend creating a new assignment.

 1. Select the Go to Questions button to move on to the next step.